rlucente-se-jboss/fun-with-forge/README.md

         </orderlines>
     </order>

+Basically, you'll create one or more articles, one or more customers, and then one or more orderlines that refer to the articles.
+Once those exist, you can then create orders that refer to the other items.

 ## Caveats
 Make sure that maven is setup correctly or the build will fail.
 You'll need the following repositories in this order for the build